pauljohanneskraft/Sorting/README.md

 # Sort

 In the repository Sort you'll find multiple sorting algorithms, such as QuickSort, InsertionSort, BubbleSort, etc.
-Hopefully they will be implemented in many languages as well, such as Swift, Java, C#, Python, C++, F#, etc.
+Hopefully in the future they will be implemented in as many languages as possible, e.g. in Swift, Java, C#, Python, C++, F#, ...